Eduardo Kac: Life

 Kac was born July 3, 1962, in Rio de Janeiro, Brazil.
+He became fluent in English as a child.
 He studied at the School of Communications of the Pontifical Catholic University of Rio de Janeiro, receiving a BA degree in 1985, and then at the School of the Art Institute of Chicago where he received an MFA degree in 1990.
 In 2003 he received a doctorate from the Planetary Collegium at the University of Wales, Great Britain.
 Kac is a professor of art at the School of the Art Institute of Chicago.